 The source categories may be mapped to source category clusters and cluster-to-category probabilities are used to assign items to target categories.
 A cluster-to-category probability represents the likelihood that an item that maps to a particular source category cluster should be assigned to a particular target category.

-Assume that the source categories X, Y and Z all map to source category cluster C. The cluster-to-category probability that an item from any of source categories X, Y and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to target category B.
+Assume that the source categories X, Y, and Z all map to source category cluster C. The cluster-to-category probability that an item from any of source categories X, Y, and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to target category B.

-Using Feeds for Categorization
+Using Feeds for Assignment of Categories